 CHALLENGE C. Sustainable tourism and cultural heritage in the Mediterranean GOAL ACTION C1.
-Linking tourism, tourists and environment C1.0 Monitoring marine communities' shift (as related with external environmental variables) threatening tourism C1.1 Promote synergies between tourism and other productive activities (e.g. fishing tourism, marine mammals watching, aquaculture and tourism), encouraging networking with other economic sectors (agriculture, crafts, culture, fishing, etc.) and between destinations in order to enlarge the tourism offer C1.2 Design solutions to increase sustainability, adaptability and resilience of coastal infrastructures fostering tourism industry C1.3 Develop new quality tourism products fostered by Marine Protected Areas and green transportation (biking, hiking, bird watching, canoeing) C1.4 Establish tools to promote an integrated approach to distribute tourist flows to coastal areas and inland C1.5 Develop economic strategies to use tourism as a vehicle to educate people through a Lifelong learning" approach, implementing new interactive tools and multi-devices based on modern technologies C1.6 Expand opportunities offered by a sustainable cruise tourism to favour up market and targets, high quality and tailor made services and to strengthen the relationship with cruise companies and intermediaries C1.7 Develop monitoring and evaluation systems of tourism flows (economic, social and environmental), assessing carrying capacities of destinations, to support an efficient management of tourism flows and impacts leading to an effective governance of tourism growth C1.8 Implement evaluation measures and methods to address the development of a greener and sustainable tourism industry C1.9 Develop methodology, tools and system for assessing environmental impacts of tourism and its drivers in the Mediterranean area.
-C2.
-Increase the economic impact of the Mediterranean natural and cultural heritage C2.1 Create a sustainable and integrated range of tourist services, sustainably exploiting the Mediterranean's cultural heritage C2.2 Take advantage of retrieved data and information to create a Virtual Museum of Mediterranean Submarine Archaeology
+Linking tourism, tourists and environment C1.0 Monitoring marine communities' shift (as related with external environmental variables) threatening tourism C1.1 Promote synergies between tourism and other productive activities (e.g. fishing tourism, marine mammals watching, aquaculture and tourism), encouraging networking with other economic sectors (agriculture, crafts, culture, fishing, etc.) and between destinations in order to enlarge the tourism offers C1.2 Design solutions to increase sustainability, adaptability and resilience of coastal infrastructures fostering tourism industry C1.3 Develop new quality tourist products fostered by Marine Protected Areas and green transportation (biking, hiking, bird watching, canoeing) C1.4 Establish tools to promote an integrated approach to distribute tourist flows to coastal areas and inland C1.5 Develop economic strategies to use tourism as a vehicle to educate people through a "Lifelong learning" approach, implementing new interactive tools and multi-devices based on modern technologies C1.6 Expand opportunities offered by a sustainable cruise tourism to favour up market and targets, high quality and tailor made services and to strengthen the relationship with cruise companies and intermediaries C1.7 Develop monitoring and evaluation systems of tourism (economic, social and environmental), assessing carrying capacities of destinations, in support of an efficient management of tourism flows and impacts leading to an effective governance of tourism development C1.8 Implement evaluation measures and methods to address the development of a greener and sustainable tourism industry

-C2.3 Valorise traditions and customs for tourism purposes.
-C2.4 Launch a "tourists through history" initiative showing in an given touristic area the ancient maps digitized and compared to modern ones documenting how a particular stretch of coast has evolved through climate change and anthropogenic pressure C2.5 Promote the digitalization of tourism practices and innovative products (e.g. smart moorings, serious games, augmented reality, scripting on smartphone, underwater trails) to develop citizen science services and participative and "savoir-faire" tourism
+CHALLENGE C. Sustainable tourism and cultural heritage in the Mediterranean C1.9 Develop methodologies, tools and systems for assessing environmental impacts of tourism and its drivers in the Mediterranean area C2.
+Increase the economic impact of the Mediterranean natural and cultural C2.1 Create a sustainable and integrated range of tourist services, sustainably exploiting the Mediterranean's cultural heritage heritage C2.2 Take advantage of retrieved data and information to create a Virtual Museum of Mediterranean Submarine Archaeology C2.3 Valorise traditions and customs for tourism purposes C2.4 Launch "tourists through history" initiatives with the use of ancient and modern digitised maps documenting coastal evolvement due to human activities and climate change C2.5 Promote the digitalization of tourism practices and innovative products (e.g. smart moorings, serious games, augmented reality, scripting on smartphone, underwater trails) to develop citizen science services and participative and "savoir-faire" tourism